 - Unhealthy cholesterol levels (high triglycerides and/or low HDL)

 A syndrome, by definition, is a description of a phenomenon, not a diagnosis.
 Metabolic syndrome describes a collection of health conditions that are likely to occur together. https://www.uptodate.com/contents/the-metabolic-syndrome-beyond-the-basics Having metabolic syndrome puts you at much higher risk for developing type 2 diabetes and heart disease.
-In a study done between 1999 and 2002, around 34% of participants were diagnosed with metabolic syndrome, which means that one in three (and probably more) American adults meet the criteria for metabolic syndrome. https://care.diabetesjournals.org/content/28/11/2745.short
+In a study performed between 1999 and 2002, around 34% of participants were diagnosed with metabolic syndrome, which would indicate that one in three American adults meet the criteria for metabolic syndrome. https://care.diabetesjournals.org/content/28/11/2745.short

 How do I treat metabolic syndrome?